Yourhomie164/The-Homies-Page/README.md

 # The-Homies-Page
-Hey!
+I am trying to make the sample application.
-I AM HORRIBLE AT DOING A WEB OS so i wont do it (for now at least) i want to try to make some web apps this is my first time doing it
+I'm trying to detect if the user is using a PWA app, or if it is just in the browser.

-😀
+Image